argilla-io/distilabel/docs/sections/learn/tasks/feedback_tasks.md

 ### Different aspects of UltraFeedback

 The `UltraFeedback` paper proposes different types of aspect to rate the answers: `helpfulness`, `honesty`, `instruction-following`, `truthfulness`.
-If one want's to rate the responses according to the 4 aspects, it would imply running the `Pipeline` 4 times, incurring in more costs and time of processing.
+If one wants to rate the responses according to the 4 aspects, it would imply running the `Pipeline` 4 times, incurring in more costs and time of processing.
 For that reason, we decided to include an extra aspect, which tries to sum up the other ones to return a special type of summary: `overall-rating`.

 !!!
 Note
     Take a look at this task in a complete `Pipeline` at [`UltraFeedback`](../../papers/ultrafeedback.md), where you can follow the paper implementation.